How I Took a Step Back to Move My Career Forward

 I kept asking myself these questions when I decided to leave the food industry and move into HR.
 All of my classmates were working their way through the ranks, taking over restaurants or opening their own.
 I wasn’t jealous, I was happy for them.

 They are good, solid chefs and I wish them worlds of success.
 But I couldn’t help facing my own self-doubt when I realized I wasn’t jealous.
-I didn’t want any of those things.
-I wanted to know how to cook, I wanted to do well at my job.
+I didn’t want any of the things they we’re working so hard to achieve.
+I just wanted to know how to cook and I wanted to do well at my job.

 I remember taking a look around on the day I decided it wasn’t for me.
-If you knew me well at the time, you would know once I was over something I would quickly move to rid it from my life (even if it wasn’t the best move).
+If you know me at all, you know once I decide something isn’t for me, I generally run like the buildings on fire.
+For those who are curious, this is not the best approach.

 I quit my job, and with no plan decided to hit a reset button on my career.
 This is also why I encourage clients to make a lateral move.